aras-p/glsl-optimizer/README.md

 This project provides a library and standalone tool for converting GLSL vertex and fragment shaders into AGAL shaders that can be used with the Stage3D API in the Adobe Flash runtime.

-GLSL To AGAL Compiler Is licensed according to the MIT License and the Adobe Open Source License.
+GLSL To AGAL Compiler Is licensed according to the MIT License.
 See individual files for exact licensing.

 How does it work
 ----------------